 5.3.2.2.1 General

-This service operation is used by EAS to obtain a UE's location information from a given EES.
+This service operation is used by a service consumer to obtain a UE's location information from the EES.

-5.3.2.2.2 EAS obtaining UE location information from EES using Eees_UELocation_Get operation
+5.3.2.2.2 Service consumer obtaining UE location information from EES using Eees_UELocation_Get operation

-To obtain an UE's location information from the EES, the EAS shall send an HTTP POST message to the EES on the URI "{apiRoot}/eees-uelocation/<apiVersion>/fetch" as specified in clause 8.2.3.2.
-The POST request includes:
+To obtain a UE's location information from the EES, the service consumer shall send an HTTP POST message to the EES targeting the URI of the "Fetch" custom operation (i.e., "{apiRoot}/eees-uelocation/<apiVersion>/fetch") as specified in clause 8.2.3.2, with the request body including the LocationRequest data structure.

-- the identifier of the UE for which location information is requested;

-- the accuracy of the requested location in terms of granularity and location QoS.

-Upon reception of the HTTP POST request from the EAS, the EES shall:
+Upon reception of the HTTP POST request, the EES shall:

-1. process the EAS UE location information request;

-2. verify the identity of the Edge Application Server and check if the EAS is authorized to obtain UE location information;
+1. verify the identity of the service consumer and check if the service consumer is authorized to obtain UE location information; and